 What was for years a hardware store at the beach end of the street has been converted into a bar and restaurant, aptly named Bondi Hardware.

-The décor is inspired by its namesake, with exposed brick walls, wooden panelling and displays of old tools.
-The menus are written on graph paper with hardware imagery and mounted on wooden boards to carry the theme.
+The décor is inspired by its namesake, with exposed-brick walls, wooden panelling and displays of old tools.
+The menus are written on graph paper with hardware imagery and mounted on wooden boards to carry the theme even further.

-The restaurant is open throughout the day, offering lunch, dinner and drinks until around midnight most nights.
-Suitable for any time of the day, the menu includes salads, pizzas, sliders and dishes conducive to sharing.
-New dishes like the Alaskan crab salad with prawn, black rice, coconut and pomegranate, Jerk Chicken with red quinoa, lentils and cauliflower and Hardware Prawns with chorizo, chilli, wine and garlic served with charred sourdough are our top picks.
+The World Class Venue is open all day, offering lunch, dinner and drinks until around midnight most nights.
+There's something for any time, including salads, pizzas, sliders and dishes conducive to sharing.
+New dishes like the Alaskan crab salad with prawn, black rice, coconut and pomegranate, jerk chicken with red quinoa, lentils and cauliflower and Hardware Prawns with chorizo, chilli, wine and garlic served with charred sourdough are our top picks.